 What makes for good user onboarding?

-After successful registration, you should automatically send new users an email that describes the next steps and includes direct call-to-actions to encourage users to interact directly with your tool.
-At the same time, you can refer to possible documentation or other resources in your email that help users get to know your product.
+After successful registration, you should automatically send new users an email that describes the next steps and includes direct call-to-actions that encourage users to interact directly with your tool.
+At the same time, you can refer to possible documentation or other resources in your email that can help users get to know your product.

 More tips for successful user onboarding

-In addition, there are various other ways to take your users by the hand after the first use and thus ensure they continue to work with your tool in the long term.
+In addition, there are various other ways to take your users by the hand after the first use and thus ensure that they continue to work with your tool in the long term.

-3 Tips for ongoing user onboarding:
+3 tips for ongoing user onboarding: